Jacksonngugi/login-register-templates/README.md

-# Login and register forms
+# Login and signup forms
 ___
 These are colorful login and register templates built using html,css and javascript.